A little carnac for you to get this third hour going.

 Don't go away.

-All right, time to squeeze in uh one quick call, but let me just make one more point before we do that, and and that's look, the purpose of the implicit government guarantee to run through Freddie Mac and Fannie Mae was to hopefully lower the interest rate on mortgages.
+And that's: look, the purpose of the implicit government guarantee to run through Freddie Mac and Fannie Mae was to hopefully lower the interest rate on mortgages.

-Instead, it didn't do that by much, if any at all.
+Instead, it didn't do that by much, if any, at all.

 What's the figure I saw in the journal the other day?

-And by the way, the Andrew Cuomo stuff is at the village voice.
+And by the way, the Andrew Cuomo stuff is at the Village Voice.

 This thing needs to be privatized pronto.

-Let's go to McHenry, Illinois and uh Callie, hi.
+Let's go to McHenry, Illinois, and Callie.

 Hi, how are you?